Some new perspectives on d-orthogonal polynomials: Determinants with co-polynomials entries

 Then, lemma \ref{BT14} completes the proof. \end{proof}

 Notice that for $d=1$, a sequence of quasi-orthogonal polynomials satisfies a three term recurrence relation with polynomial coefficients \cite{ChiharaQuasi}.
-Furthermore, any linear combination in $l$ term ($l>d$) of a d-OPS with constant coefficients, could be expressed as a linear combination in terms of only $d+1$ term with polynomial coefficients.
-This attempt treated by Joulak in \cite{Joulak}.
-For a given d-OPS $\left\{ P_{n}\right\} _{n\geq 0}$ defined by the recurrence (\ref{B6}), let us consider the following linear combination
+In addition, any linear combination in $l$ terms ($l>d$) of a $d$-OPS with constant coefficients, could be expressed as a linear combination in terms of only $d+1$ terms with polynomial coefficients.
+This attempt was treated by Joulak in \cite{Joulak}.
+For a given $d$-OPS $\left\{ P_{n}\right\} _{n\geq 0}$ defined by the recurrence (\ref{B6}), let us consider the following linear combination